What is the Ketogenic Diet Therapy?

 • Regularly update your ketogenic team.

-Moving onto the ketogenic diet can be a big change for your child and your family, but there is a good chance that it will be extremely beneficial - half of children who trial the diet will experience a 50% reduction in seizures.1
+Moving onto the ketogenic diet can be a big change for you / your child and your family, but there is a good chance that it will be extremely beneficial - half of children who trial the diet will experience a 50% reduction in seizures.1

-There is often an assumption that the diet can taste bland but this doesn’t have to be the case; your dietitian can provide you with access to new recipe ideas when you need them, and help you see how the ketogenic diet can still taste good.
+There is often an assumption that the ketogenic diet can taste bland, but this doesn’t have to be the case; your dietitian can provide you with access to new recipe ideas when you need them, and help you see how the ketogenic diet can still taste good.
 Further to this, there are regular cookery days and events that you can attend throughout the year to get new ideas and inspiration for the diet.

 “When a new ingredient or product comes along it can open up a lot more possibilities with the recipes,” Derek says, “Like all diets, everyone just wants some inspiration and that’s why I’m constantly experimenting with new ingredients to try and develop new and exciting recipes.”